 In response to this success, the original “airport founders” (and others they’d enlisted along the way), decided to establish RRNW.
 We incorporated in Oregon as a 501(c)(3) non-profit organization in May 2002.
 We received Federal tax-exempt status from the IRS in 2003.
 We look forward to welcoming new members and expanding the activities of the organization!

-RRNW members will vote to elect up to three (3) board members for terms commencing in February 2019.
+RRNW members voted to elect three (3) new board members for terms commencing in February 2019.
 The new board members are shown here, and more detailed information on each of them can be found below the table.